ultimatrix2/AC_POTD/README.md

 # AC_POTD
-This repository contains the solution for POTD conducted by Application club (AC)
+This repository contains the solution for POTDs conducted by Application club (AC)